 Can Swimwear Be Eco Friendly?

-For more sustainable swimsuits, it's best to look for good quality swimwear made from recycled materials so no new resources were used to make it and existing plastic from things like fishing nets and bottles can be turned into something useful if you want to get a swimsuit that is more environmentally friendly.
+It is important to look for high-quality swimwear manufactured from recycled materials so that no new resources were needed in its production and existing plastic from items like fishing nets and bottles can be turned into something useful if you want to get a swimsuit that is more environmentally friendly.

 Is Swimwear Bad for the Environment?

-These particles end up in the ocean, where they're swallowed by sea animals, before ending up in our food chain.
+These specks wind up in the ocean, where they are ingested by marine life and eventually into our food chain.

 What Swimsuit Material Lasts Longest?